Stelvio (ski course)

-Stelvio is a World Cup downhill ski course in northern Italy, considered as second hardest in the world.
-Located on Vallecetta mountain in Bormio, it debuted at the World Championships in 1985.
+Stelvio is a World Cup downhill piste in northern Italy was built and opened in 1982.
+It is located on Vallecetta mountain in Bormio and debuted at the World Championships in 1985.

-Widely considered as the second most difficult and scariest downhill course in the world, after the Streif at Kitzbühel, many consider it even as the toughest downhills of all.
+Stelvio is widely considered one of the, if not the, most difficult and technical downhill courses in the world, with an average incline of 30.9%, steeper than Streif at Kitzbühel.
 It hosted two World Championships (1985, 2005), and three World Cup finals (1995, 2000, 2008).

-Dominik Paris has seven World Cup downhill victories on the Stelvio, a record for a single discipline on one course.
+Dominik Paris has seven World Cup downhill wins, a record for a single discipline on one course.